sahilrajput03/sahilrajput03/arch-notes.md

 - Learn about ProxyJump: [Click here](https://www.infoworld.com/article/3619278/proxyjump-is-safer-than-ssh-agent-forwarding.html) (You can check Eric's explanation too from skype).

 **❤️ FYI:**
 - You can say yes to all question for `pacman` cli using `--noconfirm` command.
 E.g., `sudo pacman -Syu --noconfirm`.
 Also, another genral way is to do it like this: `yes | pacman blah blah blah`.
-Wow, you can test it via this as well - `yes | cat`.
+Wow 🤩, you can test it via this as well - `yes | cat`.

 ## Install flutter